ConsultingMD/blog/source/_posts/2015-01-16-on-the-importance-of-exploration.markdown

 No matter what tools you use, having a faster key repeat and delay speed will be better.
 If you're used to slower speeds, that's okay.
 You will also get used to faster speeds.
 You can ease into faster settings by slowly ramping up until you find your sweet spot.
 Of course it will feel weird at first, but it's one of those things where if you can get used to it, you'll cringe when you have to go back.
 The fastest OSX defaults are artificially limited to not-fast-enough values, but you can increase them more with a tool called <a href="https://pqrs.org/osx/karabiner/" target="_blank">Karabiner</a>.

 Tools that rely heavily on `CTRL` and `ESC` can benefit from the following: remap left `CTRL` to `CAPS LOCK`.
 The trade-off of not having a `CAPS LOCK` key is outweighed by having `CTRL` significantly more accessible.
 Even better, you can map left `CTRL` to `CAPS LOCK` _only_ when it is pressed in combination with another key.
 When pressed alone it becomes `ESC`.
 This may sound wacky, but it's just simple enough for your muscle memory to actually pick it up and gets rid of a lot of unnecessary reaching.
-It also doesn't affect the usability of your keyboard for those unfamiliar with your setup. (also see Karabiner for OSX, and xcape for Linux)
+It also doesn't affect the usability of your keyboard for those unfamiliar with your setup. (also see <a href="https://pqrs.org/osx/karabiner/" target="_blank">Karabiner</a> for OSX, and <a href="https://github.com/alols/xcape" target="_blank">xcape</a> for Linux)

 Linux example: